miztli/hybris/README.md

   - The persistence type is set to dynamic
   - The persistence attributeHandler points to a bean that must handle the DynamicAttributeHandler interface
   - The write attribute is set to false, and therefore the attribute is read-only

+### Web page update

+Update the relevant parts of your extension to use the new dynamic attribute.

+After introducing new item attributes, you want to apply them.
+In this case, you want to display the days left until a concert value in the tour details page.
+To do so, you need to update your TourFacade, TourDetails.jsp page, and the ConcertSummaryData class so that the calculated value of the dynamic attribute Concerts.daysLeft appears in the front end.